eewpw/eewpw/docs/PLAYBACKS.md

 # View current config (uses docker-compose.yml by default)
 scripts/manage-config.sh view

-# Using the no-redis compose file
+# Using the no-redis compose file (if paths are different)
+# The redis-mode command should work out of box as well.
 EEWPW_COMPOSE_FILE=docker-no-redis-compose.yml scripts/manage-config.sh view
 ```